-Aspects KPI Disclosure Section/ Explanation KPI B4.1 Description of measures to review employment practices to avoid child and forced labour.
-We specify in our Code of Conduct for Contractor that we forbid our KPI B4.2 Description of steps taken to eliminate such practices when discovered. suppliers or contractors to use child labor and/or forced labor.
-B5: Supply Chain Management General Disclosure Policies on managing environmental and social risks of the supply chain.
+Aspects KPI Disclosure Section/ Explanation B5: Supply Chain Management General Disclosure Policies on managing environmental and social risks of the supply chain.
 Sustainable Transactions - Construction Supplier Management Sustainable Transactions - Operational Supplier Management KPI B5.1 Number of suppliers by geographical region.
 Sustainable Transactions - Construction Supplier Management Sustainable Transactions - Operational Supplier Management KPI B5.2 Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, and how they are implemented and monitored.
 Sustainable Transactions - Construction Supplier Management Sustainable Transactions - Operational Supplier Management KPI B5.3 Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored.
 Sustainable Transactions - Construction Supplier Management Sustainable Transactions - Operational Supplier Management KPI B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.
 Sustainable Transactions - Construction Supplier Management Sustainable Transactions - Operational Supplier Management B6: Product Responsibility General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
 Sustainable Transactions We ensure our marketing and promotional materials comply with relevant laws and regulations, and avoid making any misrepresentation, exaggeration or overstatement of the Group's capabilities.
 There were no confirmed incidents of non-compliance with laws and regulations relevant to health and safety, advertising, labelling and privacy matters relating to our products and services that had a significant impact on the Group during the reporting period.
 KPI B6.1 Percentage of total products sold or shipped subject to recalls for safety and health reasons.
 This KPI is not applicable to our business.
 KPI B6.2 Number of products and service related complaints received and how they are dealt with.
-Sustainable Transactions - Maintaining Quality Standards There were no materially significant complaints received relating to the provision and use of products and services during the reporting period.
+Sustainable Transactions - Maintaining Quality Standards There were no materially significan complaints received relating to the provision and use of products and services during the reporting period.
+KPI B6.3 Description of practices relating to observing and protecting intellectual property rights.
+We have relevant policy in place to observe and protect protecting intellectual property rights.

-Our Climate Re Sustainability Resilience M
+Climate Sustainability Resilience Resource Management Wellbeing